The Lox: Hiatus and resurgence (2001–2020)

 During the years that followed, the group contemplated signing to other labels as a collective.
 All the while working on music, each member continued to record steadily releasing various solo studio albums.

 A collaborative album with the Wu-Tang Clan was released in 2012 titled Wu Block, bringing together two historic groups on an album.
-The end result was billed as a collaborative album between members Sheek Louch and the Wu-Tang Clan's Ghostface Killah.
+The result was billed as a collaborative album between members Sheek Louch and the Wu-Tang Clan's Ghostface Killah.
 In June 2013, Jadakiss told XXL magazine that several labels, including Bad Boy and Maybach Music Group, made offers to release the next Lox album.

 On December 18, 2013, the group released a surprise extended play (EP) titled The Trinity, on iTunes.
 The EP debuted at number 141 on the US Billboard 200 chart, selling 8,400 copies in its first week.
 On February 24, 2014, the Lox announced a worldwide concert tour, named after their EP The Trinity.

 On March 1, 2014, the Lox continued their release of new music with a song titled "New York", which was premiered by Funkmaster Flex.
 "New York" saw the three Yonkers emcees rap over a beat reminiscent of which samples the Pudgee, Biggie-assisted "Think Big" featuring Lord Tariq, backed by the "Ashley's Roachclip" drum break.
 On March 16, 2014, the Lox released the music video for "Faded", from their Trinity EP.
 On March 24, 2014, the music video for "New York", was released.

 Filthy America...
 It's Beautiful was their third studio album, and their first in 16 years.
 The album was released on December 16, 2016, by D-Block Records and Roc Nation.

 In 2020, they released the song "Loyalty & Love", which was later included on their fourth studio album, Living Off Xperience, released on August 28, 2020.